 Light intensity is crucial in decreasing soil moisture or drying the soil.
-When the light intensity is high, moisture in the soil remains for a shorter period—drying the soil.
+High light intensity increases the temperature, drying up the soil quickly.

-In contrast, if the light intensity is low, moisture in the soil will remain longer.
+In contrast, if the light intensity is low, the temperature decreases, and moisture in the soil will remain longer.

 6. Overfertilizing the Monstera